Skip to content

 • Evaluates slicing expressions as constant data of supported literals such as strings.

-• Compiler checks boundaries for indexing expressions with supported literals such as strings or slices.
+• Compiler checks boundaries for indexing expressions with supported literals such as strings.

 • Compiler checks boundaries for indexing expressions with supported fixed-size types such as arrays.